Leon and Toby Cooperman Library, Third Floor

-The Library consists of 125,000 square feet over nine floors.
+The Leon and Toby Cooperman Library at Hunter College consists of 125,000 square feet over nine floors.
 It serves more than 20,000 students and faculty.
 Originally designed to accommodate 9,000 students, it was built over 30 years ago and no longer meets the College's academic needs.
-A phased capital renovation of the library is now underway, which will include upgrades to the HVAC systems, lighting, architectural finishes, space reprogramming, installation of condensed shelving, and outfitting of furniture and equipment.
-The first phase of the project is taking place on the Library's third floor, which will continue to serve as the main entry and will be transformed into a state-of-the-art "information commons," fully loaded with workstations, networked printers, wired and wireless connectivity, digital wayfinding, informational monitors, and self-check outs.
-Most importantly, the Library will provide greatly increased student reading, study and collaboration space.
+A phased capital renovation of the Library is now underway, which will include upgrades to the HVAC systems, lighting, architectural finishes, space reprogramming, installation of condensed shelving, and outfitting of furniture and equipment--all to reestablish this space as a first-class destination for students and faculty.
+The first phase of the project, encompassing the Library's third floor, was completed in mid-October of 2013.
+The third floor continues to serve as the main entry.
+It has been transformed into a state-of-the-art "information commons," fully loaded with workstations, networked printers, wired and wireless connectivity, digital wayfinding, informational monitors, and self-check outs.
+Most importantly, this floor of the Library provides greatly increased student reading, study and collaboration space.

 Click on images below to enlarge